bbauska/Coursera-Bootstrap/readme.md

 </p>
 <!-- {width="5.0in" height="1.9198720472440944in"} -->

-Let\'s now learn a little bit about what Node.js is and what role does NPM, the Node Package Manager, play in the context of Node.js.
+Let&apos;s now learn a little bit about what Node.js is and what role does NPM, the Node Package Manager, play in the context of Node.js.
 Node.js, as I mentioned earlier, allows us to bring the power of JavaScript to the desktop.